 My main research interests are in the field of i) climate change impacts from anthropogenic emissions and disturbances of terrestrial ecosystems, ii) environmental sustainability analysis (e.g., LCA), iii) sustainable land management and bioresource potentials, and iv) analysis and process development of advanced biofuels and biorefinery systems.

 I am teaching the graduate course "Climate Change Mitigation" (TEP 4300).
-I served as Lead Author in the forthcoming IPCC Special Report on Climate Change and Land, I am co-chairing the Global Warming Task Force of the UNEP-SETAC Life-Cycle Initiative, and I am member of the steering committee of the commission of Geography for Future Earth: Coupled Human-Earth Systems for Sustainability.
-I am the National Task Leader for Norway of the IEA Bioenergy Task 45 "Climate and Sustainability Effects of Bioenergy within the broader Bioeconomy".
+I served as Lead Author in the forthcoming IPCC Special Report on Climate Change and Land, co-chaired the Global Warming Task Force of the UNEP-SETAC Life-Cycle Initiative, I am member of the steering committee of Geography for Future Earth: Coupled Human-Earth Systems for Sustainability, and National Task Leader of the IEA Bioenergy Task 45 "Climate and Sustainability Effects of Bioenergy within the broader Bioeconomy".

 Included by Web of Science among the world's most influential researchers of the past decade (2010-2019), demonstrated by the production of multiple highly-cited papers that rank in the top 1% by citations for field and year.